hleveillegauvin/sib2humPlugin/README.md

 - [ ] Pickup bar(s)
 - [ ] Tempo markings
 - [ ] Create GUI for users to define Custom1Artic, Custom2Artic and Custom3Artic and assign them to undefined signifiers
+- [ ] Make sure that the file name is sensible and safe for mac pc and saves by default in logical directory.
 - [ ] Create GUI to decide name of file and where to save (is this feasible?
 Can't find an example of an existing plugin that lets you do that)
 - [ ] Slurs
 - [ ] Make sure that the file generated doesn't have an extra return carriage character at the end.